 Everyone should have it on their bucket list,” says Wendy Smith, from Peregrine Adventures, of her Antarctica adventure.
 “I was there in January when the whales were at their peak.
-We took trips out in the Zodiac and had mothers and babies all around us.
-They are so gentle and we got so close you could see every barnacle.
 It was magical.”

 Conventional big-ship cruising is often about life on the boat.
-What to eat, what to do, which show to catch.
-Adventure cruising is more about the destination: stopping at little islands the big ships can’t reach, exploring local markets and trying fresh produce, learning a place’s history and culture from local guides who know it best.
-“That’s the real advantage of a small-ship cruise – you leave with memories of places, not just pools,” says Smith of her most recent trip, cruising Croatia’s coast on the Royal Eleganza.
+Adventure cruising is about the destination: stopping at small islands, exploring markets, learning a place’s history from local guides.
+“That’s the real advantage of a small-ship cruise – you leave with memories of places, not just pools,” says Smith.

-Personal touch: On a Peregrine adventure cruise, you’re travelling with between 30 and 50 passengers, not 3000.
-Their boats have a maximum of 25 suites, and the small group atmosphere means you get a more personal service.
+Personal touch: On a Peregrine adventure cruise, boats have a maximum of 25 suites.
+The small group atmosphere means you get a more personal service.
 Waiters will know your coffee and cocktail order.
 Your cruise director will greet you by name and you’ll get to know your fellow passengers.

 Low impact: Unlike a big liner fuelled by an enormous diesel engine, adventure cruising is less damaging to the environment.
 These journeys are designed to be low impact so there’s fewer passengers on board, less stress on local communities and each trip is carbon offset through renewable energy projects.